SystemRDL/PeakRDL-html/README.md

     * Additional context variables to load into the template namespace.
 * `show_signals`
     * Show signal components.
 Default is False
+* `extra_doc_properties`
+    * List of properties to explicitly document.
+      Nodes that have a property explicitly set will show its value in a table in the node's description.
+      Use this to bring forward user-defined properties, or other built-in properties in your documentation.

 ### `HTMLExporter.export(node, output_dir, **kwargs)`
 Perform the export!